-When the pandemic struck in-person events and meetings off the calendar, there was, all of a sudden, this genuine need to rewrite the manual on corporate alumni engagement.
+When the pandemic struck, in-person events and meetings off the calendar; there was, all of a sudden, a genuine need to rewrite the manual on corporate alumni engagement.
 It was a time to find innovative solutions to connect people, connect work, and connect customers.

-Fast forward a year, and we can reflect on the changes in how businesses go about nurturing relationships in their corporate alumni network; that is to say, what does corporate alumni engagement look like in 2021?
+Fast forward a year, and we can reflect on the changes in how businesses go about nurturing relationships in their corporate alumni network; that is to say, what does corporate alumni engagement look like now?

 What Does Corporate Alumni Engagement In 2021 Look Like?